 - Pre-Policy forgery, fraud, or duress

 - Non-recorded restricted covenants

 - Prior recorded liens not disclosed in the policy

-- Policy insures the Trustee of your estate-planning trust
+- The policy insures the Trustee of your estate-planning trust

-- Policy insures the beneficiaries of your trust upon your death
+- The policy ensures the beneficiaries of your trust upon your death

 ADDITIONAL COVERAGE IN ENHANCED POLICY

 - Automatic increase in coverage up to 150% (not based on inflation)

 - Legal right to ACTUAL vehicular and pedestrian access

 - Coverage for certain losses due to Building Permit violations (subject to deductible and liability limits)